What foods do I offer my child to eat?

 Make sure that the foods you offer are prepared with little or no added salt or sugar.
 Include healthy foods that are higher in fat like salmon, avocado, cheese, and nut butters.

-For more information on the 4 food groups, visit Eating Well With Canada’s Food Guide at Eating Well With Canada's Food Guide.
+For more information on the 4 food groups, visit Eating Well With Canada’s Food Guide at www.canada.ca/en/health-canada/services/canada-food-guides.html.
 To learn how to help your child eat, see HealthLinkBC File #69d Helping Your 1 to 3 Year Old Child Eat Well.

 What do I offer my child to drink?